el-pths/dino-game-dt/README.md

 ### Build and Run

-First, build the code with maven:
+Firstly, build the code with maven:

     mvn clean package

-If everything is ok, folder `target` is created and the executable `denis-dino.jar` in it.
+If everything is OK, folder `target` is created and the executable `denis-dino.jar` in it.

 Run the executable: